cartoon-raccoon/oyster/docs/introduction.md

 Oyster is mostly a small side project that I work on in my spare time, and has a fraction of the features boasted by other more complex shells like bash, zsh or fish.
 However, the roadmap for this shell is clear (see notes) and I plan to implement all of them and more as time passes.

+Oyster is not POSIX compliant.
+It has relatively few features compared to the POSIX shells like bash or zsh, and simplifies to features that in POSIX shells some might confusing to use.
+It aims to be easy and simple to use, and to this end heavily draws inspiration from Ion (the Redox OS shell) and some ideas from the fish shell.
+However, the base syntax (pipes and redirections, etc) are identical to the POSIX shells.

 ### On This Page
 - Definitions
 - Startup Sequence